 Sara joined Brunel in May 2017 as a Lecturer in Media and Communications.
-Sara is the convenor of Key Ideas in Media Studies (L1) and Media Genres (L2) and contributes to teaching on Making Sense of Culture and Society (L1) and Visual Cultures (L2).
+Sara is the convenor of Media Genres (L2) and The Creative Industries (L5) and contributes to teaching on Gender and Sexuality (L3).
 Sara has taught on media studies, cultural studies and sociology courses at various universities at undergraduate and postgraduate levels, such as City University London, King’s College London and the London School of Economics.

 - Web Liason Co-Ordinator for the Department of Social and Political Sciences